(For more information, go to RenewAmerica.com)

 During the past six years, Callan has earned a total of $20,284

 —working as hard as he can with his impairments.
 Labor Commission appeal and Callan’s accident settlements

 Under Utah law, the standard remedy to unfair termination of Work Comp benefits is an appeal before the Labor Commission.
 This process can take one to four years,

 As Callan was preparing an appeal to the Labor Commission following the loss of his benefits, his Work Comp insurer notified him that the insurer intended to seek compensation from the drivers who had caused his accident in order to pay itself back

-Callan’s attorneys did just that, and Callan received two settlements for a great deal more than he would have received if he had simply appealed the loss of his benefits.
-These settlements enabled him to buy a 6-acre farm near his parents’ small farmto supplement his limited income and help him work productively at his own pace
+Callan’s attorneys did as his insurer advised, and he received two settlements for a great deal more than he would have received if he had simply appealed the loss of his benefits.
+These settlements enabled him to buy a 6-acre farm near his parents’ small farm to supplement his limited income and help him work productively at his own pace

 Due to his sporadic income from low-paying, part-time jobs, the money from Callan’s settlements (after buying his farm) has been his primary source of security during the past few years—helping him with vital living, medical, and other expenses, as well as the cost of his legal battle.
 Unfortunately, as he undertakes an appeal before the Utah Supreme Court

-It looks like he’ll have to sell his farm—which he needs for his recovery, happiness, and future security, in view of his impairments—if he can’t raise enough money to continue without doing so.Callan needs significant help to continue!
+It looks like he may have to sell his farm—which he needs for his recovery, happiness, and future security, in view of his impairments—if he can’t raise enough money to continue without doing so.Callan needs significant help to continue!

 If you would like to help Callan succeed in his efforts to rein in lawless “insurance medical examiners” in Utah—a result that could affect policy in other states—PLEASE DONATE and share this page.
-And also contact your legislator and demand needed changes in your state!